• Skip to main content

 • Privacy Protection: One of the most critical advantages of synthetic data in healthcare is its capacity to protect patient privacy.
 You can protect patient information by using synthetic data.
 It allows you to work with data that appears to be patient data but does not reveal personal information.

 • Compliance with Regulations: The healthcare industry is extensively regulated, and these regulations require strict compliance with data protection and privacy requirements.
-Synthetic data helps you comply with these standards by eliminating the usage of genuine patient data.
+Synthetic data helps you comply with these standards by eliminating the use of genuine patient data.
 It lowers the chance of legal and ethical violations.

 • Research and Innovation: Synthetic data provides a secure healthcare research and development environment.
 You can perform tests, test theories, and develop new treatments and technologies without the ethical considerations that come with real patient data.